Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1

 Which of the following is unique to atoms of each element?

-A. The number of protons
+A. The ratio of protons to electrons

 B. The number of electrons